API Onboarding Playbook

 ServiceNow Integration

 For an organization that has fully integrated YubiEnterprise Delivery into its own internal systems via the APIs, the fulfillment experience is streamlined: the end-user receives an email notifying them that they are eligible for a YubiKey and/or that they are required to use the key for specific system access.
 The email directs the end-user to the corporate fulfillment system (e.g., ServiceNow).
-For more information, see ServiceNow Integrations.
+For more information, see API: ServiceNow Integrations.

-Setting up API Caller and Generating Token
+Setting up API Caller and Token

 • Protect access to the API token, because whoever is in possession of the token is authorized to perform API operations for your organization.